Trust Deeds

 We’ll always have your best interest at heart and will explain the Trust Deed pros and cons, and indeed the advantages and disadvantages of any other potential solution as well.

-We’re owned and operated in Scotland and our advisors provide expert Scottish debt advice.
+We’re owned and operated in Scotland and our debt advisers provide tailored Scottish debt advice.
 Try our Trust Deed Wizard® to find out what your options are.

 A Trust Deed normally lasts 4 years but depending on your personal circumstances it may be a longer period.
 Consider also that there are alternative solutions such as the Debt Arrangement Scheme in Scotland.

-In a Debt Arrangement Scheme this can further include some secured debts ✔️ Mortgage, Rent + Car Finance arrears.
+In the Debt Arrangement Scheme (DAS) this can further include some secured debts, Mortgage, Rent + Car Finance arrears.
 Optional – Missed payments only, terms and conditions apply – ask us for details.

-Debts than cannot be included are typically ❌ Student loans ❌ Court fines ❌ CSA/Child Maintenance Arrears
+Debts that cannot be included are typically Student loans, Court fines and CSA/Child Maintenance Arrears.